yevster/weblogic-on-azure/simple/README.md

 ## Create the WebLogic Instance on Azure
 The next step is to get WebLogic up and running on a virtual machine.
 Follow the steps below to do so.
 * Go to the [Azure portal](http://portal.azure.com).
+* Click 'Create a resource'.
+In the search box, enter 'weblogic'.
+Select 'Oracle WebLogic Server 12.2.1.3 With Admin Server'.
+Hit 'Create'.

 ## Running the Application
 The next step is to get the application up and running.
 Follow the steps below to do so.